awaisrauf/omscs_reviews/README.md

 To set up your environment to develop this theme, run `script/bootstrap`.

 To test your theme, run `script/server` (or `bundle exec jekyll serve`) and open your browser at `http://localhost:4000`.
 This starts a Jekyll server using your theme and the contents.
 As you make modifications, your site will regenerate and you should see the changes in the browser after a refresh.
+For incremental changes: `bundle exec jekyll serve --incremental`.

 ## Files and Content